dbergol/soundmexpro/README.md

 within the project files for a successful build.
 The project files each contain two target platforms, Win32 and Win64 for 32bit and 64bit respectively

-This source code package does NOT include the MEX-related source files.
-These files are shipped with SoundMexPro itself in the subdirectory "mex" of the installation.

 Please extract the Development-directory conained in the archive to the installation directory of SoundMexPro.
 Files from the "mex" directory of the installation will be needed for compiling SoundMexPro.
 Read the contained _README.txt carefully.